chrisdmell/Project_DataScience/README.md

 4. [5 Statistics Concepts in Data Science Interviews | Power, Errors, Confidence Interval, P value](https://www.youtube.com/watch?v=Allap_hrjyo) - Talks about the 5 statistical concepts. <br>

-# P
-## Preprocessing
-1. [When to use countencoder and when to use label encoder](https://www.kaggle.com/questions-and-answers/120704) - Count is used when there are large # of categorical values.
-And label is used when there are a few.
-2. [Is it correct to use a single StandardScaler before splitting data?](https://stackoverflow.com/questions/63037248/is-it-correct-to-use-a-single-standardscaler-before-splitting-data) - NO leads to data leakage.<br>